 - 1 large onion, peeled and finely chopped

-- 3 tbsp chopped fresh cilantro/coriander plus extra unchopped for garnish
+- 3 tablespoons chopped fresh cilantro/coriander plus extra unchopped for garnish

-- In a large skillet/frying pan gently fry the garlic, ginger and spices in 1 tbsp of oil.
-Take care not to burn.
+- In a large skillet/frying pan gently fry the garlic, ginger, and spices in 1 tablespoon of oil.
+Take care not to burn; if this happens, you will have to start again.
 Add the chopped tomatoes and the vegetable stock.
 Bring to a gentle simmer and cook for 2 minutes.

 - Blend in a food processor or liquidizer to create a paste.
 Keep to one side.